Review: Standard Rooms at Port Orleans Riverside

 Port Orleans Riverside has two areas and three distinct room types.

-Its Magnolia Bend area (the four blocks of rooms at the top of the Riverside part of the map) has two room types, Royal Rooms and Standard Rooms, each sleeping four in two queen beds.
+Its Magnolia Bend area has two room types, Royal Rooms and Standard Rooms, each sleeping four in two queen beds.

 This page reviews the Magnolia Bend Standard Rooms at Port Orleans Riverside.